1. Startpage

 Management of climate-related risks and opportunities

-Through its active ownership Industrivärden follows the respective portfolio companies’ inventorying, analysis and measures related to reducing carbon emissions and climate-related opportunities.
+Through its active ownership Industrivärden follows the respective portfolio companies’ analysis, emissions reduction measures and climate-related opportunities.
 The portfolio companies are active in different sectors and geographies, and thus their climate risks differ.
-Industrivärden’s respective sustainability analyses are therefore based on the portfolio companies’ climate scenario analyses, internal and external expert knowledge, and on measures taken by the companies.
+Industrivärden’s respective sustainability analyses are therefore based on the portfolio companies’ climate scenario analyses, internal and external expert knowledge, and measures taken by the companies.

 Industrivärden’s governance, strategy and management of climate risk are conducted in line with the model for sustainability issues that is described above in this sustainability report.
 Where needed, influence is exercised in accordance with Industrivärden’s ownership model.